lignumsystem/lignum-core/README.md

 the ubiquitous libraries and binaries in The LIGNUM System:

 + c++adt: basic ubiquitous classes
-+ Firmamanet: Standard overcast sky (SOC) implementation
++ Firmament: Standard overcast sky (SOC) implementation
-+ stl-lignum: Implementatetation of the elementary tree units in The LIGNUM System
++ stl-lignum: Implementation of the elementary tree units and generic algorithms in The LIGNUM System
 + stl-voxelspace: VoxelSpace implementation
 + LEngine: L-system implementation
 + XMLTree: XML representation of a LIGNUM tree

-These six subprojects are used to build applications in The LIGNUM System.
-The seventh subproject is *qt-workbench*:

 + qt-workbench: The LignumWb GUI application

-The `LignumWb` application can be used to visualize simulated trees and inspect the content of the Lignum XML file.
+These subprojects are used to build applications in The LIGNUM System.
+The *qt-workbench* implements `LignumWb` application to visualize simulated trees and inspect the content of a Lignum XML file.

 ## Building lignum-core with CMake
 The *lignum-core* repository  and its subprojects (directories) have *CMakeLists.txt* files to build *lignum-core* libraries and binaries.
 The CMake build process for Unix Makefile system is as follows:

 	git clone https://github.com/lignumsystem/lignum-core.git
 	cd lignum-core